Second Battle of Algeciras: Superb and the rearguard

-To the east of the combat between Superb and Saint Antoine, the fire on Real Carlos blazed out of control, spreading throughout the ship.
+To the east of the fighting between Superb and Saint Antoine, the fire on Real Carlos blazed out of control, spreading throughout the ship.
 In the darkness, the blazing vessel stood out and was mistaken by the crew of San Hermenegildo for a British ship.
 Despite specific orders from Moreno for his captains to be sure of their targets, San Hermenegildo closed with the burning ship and fired several broadsides into Real Carlos.
 The attack prompted a response and the two huge warships began a close exchange of fire that was only brought to a close when Real Carlos drifted into San Hermenegildo, the flames spreading from the former's sails to the latter.
 Saumarez, on witnessing the sight, excitedly exclaimed to Brenton "My God sir, look there!
 The day is ours!"
 Within minutes both ships were tangled together, fire spreading unchecked throughout the vessels.
 The fire was too dangerous for British ships to make any rescue attempts, and although several hundred men managed to escape the wrecks on small boats, there were still more than 1,700 sailors on board when first the Real Carlos at 00:15 and then the San Hermenegildo at 01:00 exploded as the flames reached their central magazines, killing both crews.
-262 survivors in boats were taken aboard the captured Saint Antoine and 38 on Superb, while a handful managed to reach the rest of the Franco-Spanish squadron, but the enormous loss of life in this incident was one of the worst maritime disasters to that time.
+262 survivors in boats were taken aboard the captured Saint Antoine and 38 on Superb, while a handful managed to reach the rest of the Franco-Spanish squadron, but the enormous loss of life in this incident (including both their commanders José de Ezquerra y Guirior and Manuel Antonio de Emparan y Orbe) was one of the worst maritime disasters up to that date.